amithzafal/Chromatin-Topology/README.md

-# Analysis Scripts for Lattice Polymer Simulations of Chromosome Organisation
+# Analysis scripts for polymer simulations of chromosome organisation,

-This repository contains a collection of scripts for analysing 3D lattice polymer simulation trajectories of chromosome territories.
-The pipeline quantifies chromosome intermingling through alpha-shape analysis, computes contact maps with trans-contact ratios (TR), and generates publication-ready violin-plot visualisations.
+This repository contains a collection of scripts for analysing 3D polymer simulation trajectories of chromosome territories.
+The pipeline quantifies chromosome intermingling through alpha-shape analysis, computes contact maps with trans-contact ratios (TR), and generates violin-plot visualisations.
 The scripts are designed to run on HPC clusters (SLURM) and follow a numbered, sequential workflow.

 ---